Documentation / Short Interest

 Trailing Stops: Protecting Profits

-Once you’re in profit on a squeeze trade, protecting those gains becomes the primary objective while still allowing room for extended moves.
-Trailing stops accomplish both goals by locking in profits as the trade moves favorably while giving the position breathing room for normal volatility.
-The key is selecting the appropriate trailing method for the speed and magnitude of the squeeze development.
+Once you’re in profit on a squeeze trade, protecting those gains becomes the priority while still allowing room for extended moves.
+Trailing stops do both: they lock in profits as the trade moves favorably while giving the position room for normal volatility.
+The key is matching the trailing method to the speed and magnitude of the squeeze.

 Trailing Stop Methods